apache/attic/process-howto.md

 ***

 {: .fs-5}
-The sections below describe *How To* complete the various tasks of retiring a project and moving it to The Apache Attic:
+The sections below describe *How To* complete the various tasks to be done by Attic team for retiring a project and moving it to The Apache Attic:

   - [1.
 Confirm Board Resolution](#1-confirm-board-resolution)
   - [2.
 Create project page on Attic site:](#2-create-project-page-on-attic-site)